News

 AI Model o3 Ranks Best in Science Question Answering

-SciArena, created by the Allen Institute for Artificial Intelligence (Ai2) in Seattle, Washington, assessed 23 large language models (LLMs) based on their responses to scientific questions.
-The quality of the answers was determined by 102 researchers.
+The benchmarking was conducted by SciArena, a platform created by the Allen Institute for Artificial Intelligence (Ai2) in Seattle, Washington.
+SciArena assessed 23 large language models (LLMs) based on their responses to scientific questions.
+The evaluation involved feedback from 102 researchers who determined the quality of the answers provided by each model.

 Rankings and Performance

-OpenAI's o3, based in San Francisco, California, was rated the best at answering questions related to natural sciences, health care, engineering, and humanities and social science, receiving over 13,000 votes.
+OpenAI's o3, based in San Francisco, California, was rated the best at answering questions related to natural sciences, health care, engineering, and humanities and social science.
+It received over 13,000 votes, securing the top position in these categories.
 DeepSeek-R1, developed by DeepSeek in Hangzhou, China, ranked second in natural sciences and fourth in engineering.
 Google’s Gemini-2.5-Pro was third in natural sciences and fifth in both engineering and health care.

-Arman Cohan, a research scientist at Ai2, suggests that users might prefer o3 because it tends to provide detailed information from the literature it cites and offers technically nuanced answers.
-He also notes that explaining the variations in model performance is difficult due to the proprietary nature of most models.
-Differences in training data and optimization goals could be factors.
+Arman Cohan, a research scientist at Ai2, suggested that users might prefer o3 because it tends to provide detailed information from the literature it cites and offers technically nuanced answers.
+He also noted that explaining the variations in model performance is difficult due to the proprietary nature of most models.
+Differences in training data and optimization goals could be factors contributing to these variations.

 SciArena Platform